ITotalJustice/atmosphere-updater/README.md

 [Black Rabbit](https://github.com/BlackRabbit22) for the design of the plus and error icon (and the idea for this app)!

 [bandithedoge](https://github.com/bandithedoge) for the background!

+[KrankRival](https://github.com/KranKRival) for the initial sys / ams version pr (and for motivating me to work on touch controls)!

 ----